fineanmol/hacktoberfest/README.md

 **Check out this project as well: [Annoying Button😡](https://annoyingsubmitbutton.netlify.app/).
 It's Hacktoberfest GitHub repo: [https://github.com/fineanmol/Annoying-submit-button](https://github.com/fineanmol/Annoying-submit-button)**

-# 🎉 NEW: Automatic Contributor Recognition!
+# 🎉 Automatic Contributor Recognition!

 When you make **ANY contribution** to this project, you'll automatically appear on our [**Contributors Page**](https://fineanmol.github.io/Hacktoberfest2025/) with your GitHub avatar and stats!

-**No need to manually add your name** - GitHub API tracks everything automatically! ✨
+**✨ No need to manually add your name** - our GitHub API integration tracks everything automatically!

+**What counts as a contribution?**
+- 🐛 Bug fixes
+- ✨ New features
+- 📝 Documentation improvements
+- 🎨 UI/UX enhancements
+- ♻️ Code refactoring
+- ✅ Tests
+- 🔧 Configuration improvements

 **This is a beginner-friendly project to help you get started with [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below and read the contribution rules.
 Happy Learning <3 💙 !!**